 There are many hydro excavators available to you, how do you choose the right one?
 The RAMVAC HX truck series offers a number of features that have been packaged together in the shortest truck on the market, that are simple to operate and simple to maintain.
 With no transfer case, RAMVAC trucks operate in neutral allowing for vac-on-the-go as standard equipment.
 RAMVAC trucks have no computers or CANbus, eliminating complex trouble-shooting while requiring very limited chassis integration.
 The HX series offers a vacuum enhancer in conjunction with a reversible blower, providing operators the ability to burp the truck to clear obstructions from the boom tube, as well as pressure offload debris from the tank.
 The standard Dig Deep Boom allows for 330 degrees of rotation, is rear-mounted for increased efficiency in curbside applications, can dig a 12’ hole utilizing only one 6’ dig tube and has the ability to lower the boom hose to ground level for ease of maintenance and increased operator safety.

 For more information on the RAMVAC line of vacuum trucks, please visit RAMVAC by Sewer Equipment.
 RAMVAC products are also available to rent through a number of financing programs.
-Visit Rock Equipment Sales & Rentals to see rental and pre-owned inventory that is available for immediate delivery.
+Visit Rock Rental to see rental and pre-owned inventory that is available for immediate delivery.